Patricia Robinson Stolarski

 I’ve been honored with a number of awards in different venues, with a special recognition of First Place Mixed Media in the Artist’s Magazine’s 2016 All Media Competition for my painting, “Options”.

-Recent exhibitions include Syrian Refugee Children’s Portraits at the Garlands of Barrington, IL; New Orleans Art Association 2018 Art Show, Naming the Unspoken, Dole Mansion, Crystal Lake, IL, Volo Bog’s ‘Avian Art’ and the Barrington Arts Festival 2019
+Recent exhibitions include Syrian Refugee Children’s Portraits at the Garlands of Barrington, IL; New Orleans Art Association 2018 Art Show, Naming the Unspoken, Dole Mansion, Crystal Lake, IL, Volo Bog’s ‘Avian Art’,the Barrington Arts Festival 2019, BCAC Deck the Walls 2020 at the Barrington White House.

 Published work includes: